maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/General_ANOVA_ART_Analysis/docs/USAGE_GUIDE.md

 For repeated parametric ANOVA, Mauchly tests are inherently effect-specific.
 A two-level within-subject effect does not require a non-trivial sphericity test; such effects may therefore have no Mauchly row even though their omnibus ANOVA result is present.
 If ART-ANOVA is selected for a repeated outcome, the sphericity worksheet records that Mauchly testing is not applicable to that ART mixed-effects path.

+Every exported sphericity row is mapped back to a valid configured factorial effect.
+Automatically generated numeric row names from intermediate summary objects are not treated as effect identifiers, and unmapped rows are discarded before export.
+This prevents spurious `Effect_Code`/`Effect_Label` values such as `1`, `2`, or `3` from appearing in `Sphericity_Tests`.

 When correlation analysis is disabled or cannot be performed, the corresponding correlation worksheets remain in their logical positions but contain no computed test results or only the available diagnostic information.

 ## 11. Figures PDF reference